 Louise Tranekjær is Associate Professor in Cultural Encounters at Roskilde University and carries out micro-interactional research on multilingual and multicultural encounters within educational and workplace settings.
 Louise Tranekjær has worked with processes of internationalization in high school settings since 2013, focusing on the notion of global citizenship and has contributed to the development of curriculum, teaching and evaluation activities.
 Louise Tranekjær has recently been appointed membership of an expert group with Professor Michael Byram and Professor Martyn Barrett for the Council of Europe that works on developing a portfolio evaluation tool for the Competences for Democratic Citizenship (CDC) framework.
 Louise Tranekjær has published internationally in these areas of research and is Editor in Chief of the journal Sprogforum, focusing on language and culture didactics.

-Rasmus Kolby Rahbek is Senior analyst at the Danish Institute for Non-Formal Education (VIFO).
-Prior to this, he worked as Pedagogical consultant at the Association of Folk High Schools in Denmark.
+Rasmus Kolby Rahbek is Headmaster at The Academy for Free School Teaching.
+Prior to this, he worked as a Senior analyst at the Danish Institute for Non-Formal Education (VIFO) and as Pedagogical consultant at the Association of Folk High Schools in Denmark.
 He has a Ph.D. in Educational Science from the Danish School of Education, Aarhus University, with a focus on the pedagogy of the Danish Folk High Schools.
 He has written several books and articles on the pedagogy and tradition of the Danish Folk High Schools and has most lately published the book “Stedets pædagogik – om højskolens opgave og praksis” (2019), based on his dissertation.
 Rasmus Kolby Rahbek started his career as a Folk High School teacher.

 Maria Pia Pettersson’s main interests in teaching and in research is the development of intercultural communicative competences, intercultural citizenship and dannelse.
 She has a PhD in educational research from University of Southern Denmark, Department of Studies of Culture.
 Her thesis was on “Potentials for intercultural Bildung in students’ practices in German classes in the lower secondary school in Denmark”.
 Maria Pia Pettersson was responsible together with a colleague from The Independent Academy for Free School Teaching for the development of a general education module on the topic of ‘learning democracy’ within the frame of the European program for lifelong learning.
 This year, Maria Pia Pettersson leads a project relating to the development of digital teaching materials and didactical approaches to intercultural dannelse in English and German classes.